 - o GOALS: to allow the Stage Manager to be able to work all technical cues in the show.
 Parts of the script where cues don't happen are skipped to give more time to working the actual cues in the show.
-In addition, the Designers are using this rehearsal to get a feel for the timing of the cues, this is especially important to the Sound and Lighting Designers. - PROCEDURES: The Stage Manager is responsible for the flow of this rehearsal.
+In addition, the Designers are using this rehearsal to get a feel for the timing of the cues, this is especially important to the Sound and Lighting Designers. - o PROCEDURES: The Stage Manager is responsible for the flow of this rehearsal.
 Working with the Designers, the Stage Manager organizes the crew and actors to run specific parts of the script.
-Once completed, the Stage Manager gives the Actors the next place in the script to start from and as son as everyone is ready they move on.
+Once completed, the Stage Manager gives the Actors the next place in the script from which to start, and as soon as everyone is ready, they move on.